RichKMLS/vid2train/README.md

 ## Installation

 To use vid2train, you need to have Python 3 installed on your system.
-You also need the following libraries: argparse, os, time, random, string, cv2, numpy, PIL, and torchvision.
+You also need the following libraries: cv2, numpy, PIL, and torchvision.

 ## Usage